bunip91274/Personal-Finance-Tracker/README.md

 - Pie chart shows actual dollar amounts
 - Clear all data with a one-click button (includes confirmation)
 - Input validation to prevent blank fields or invalid values
+- Supports file import of standard CSV files (not UTF-8), due to BOM's messing up the program

 ---